infofabrik/reportserver-samples/README.md

 * Normal Script: can be directly executed via "exec script.groovy" or "exec -c script.groovy", depending if you want to commit changes to the database or not.
 Details can be found [here](https://reportserver.net/en/tutorials/tutorial-scripting/).
 Note that these scripts can be scheduled directly.
 More information on scheduling scripts on the [documentation](https://reportserver.net/en/guides/script/chapters/Scheduling-Scripts/).
 * Script report: can be used for generating reports via script.
 Details can be found [here](https://reportserver.net/en/guides/script/chapters/Script-Reporting/).
 * Script datasource: can be used for producing datasources and showing any kind of data via scripts.
 Details can be found [here](https://reportserver.net/en/guides/script/chapters/Script-Datasources/).
-* Script datasink: can be used for sending reports/data to a custom datasink.
+* Script datasink: can be used for sending reports/data to a custom datasink Details can be found [here](https://reportserver.net/en/guides/script/chapters/Script-Datasinks/).
 * Hook: can be used for adapting ReportServer for your specific needs.
 Details can be found [here](https://reportserver.net/en/guides/script/chapters/Tapping-into-ReportServer/).
 * Library: can be imported into another scripts.
 Note that virtually all scripts can be used as a library.
 Details can be found [here](https://reportserver.net/en/guides/script/chapters/Nesting-Scripts-Calling-Scripts-from-Scripts/).
 * Authenticator: can be used to customize the login page of ReportServer.
 Details can be found in the Configuration Guide.